energiezwerg/smarthome/doc/source/development_plugin/plugin_metadata.rst

 - ``parameters:`` - Definition of the parameters that can bei used in ``/etc/plugin.yaml`` to configure the plugin
 - ``item_attributes:`` - n the future: Definition of the additional attributes for items, defined by this plugin

+:Note: After the completion of the implementation of metadata for plugins, the following variables in the Python code of SmartPlugins need not be set anymore.
+They are read from the global metadata and are automatically set in the instance of the plugin:

+    - ALLOW_MULTIINSTANCE
+    - PLUGIN_VERSION

+    The variable PLUGIN_VERSION should be set (even if it is not needed).
+If it is set, the version numbers defined in __init__.py and plugin.yaml are compared to ensure they match.
+If they don't match, an error is logged and the plugin is not loaded.

 .. include:: /metadata/plugin_global.rst

 .. include:: /metadata/parameters.rst